Choosing the right kite size

 The above wind ranges are for riders with over 1 year experience and at least 30 sessions logged.

 Sam has contributed this formula that could assist you choosing the right kite size:

-You should not go out in wind speeds above 25 knots during your first year kitesurfing and have logged 30 sessions.
+You should not go out in wind speeds above 25 knots until you have have logged at least 30 sessions (30 hours on the water).